sourcegraph/sourcegraph-public-snapshot/README.md

 Infortunately it means that you cannot use these editor extensions if source graph is behind an oauth2 proxy.

-You may want then to expose sourcegraph without the oauth2 proxy, on another endpoint for example.
-If you do so, make sure that it is not in Oauth2 Proxy mode, or that the `X-Forwarded-*` headers are not set and cannot be sent by the users directly.
-You may want to use a reverse proxy such as Traefik, Caddy, or Nginx to prevent this.
-If you use Kubernetes, this can usually be configured within the Ingress.
+However, you could expose sourcegraph directly without the oauth2 proxy on the `/.api/*` paths when an `Authorization` header is present for example.
+If you do so, make sure that the `X-Forwarded-*` headers are not set and cannot be sent by the users directly.
+You may want to use a reverse proxy such as Traefik or Nginx to achieve this.

 ## No warranty included